-Working with clients, I’ve noticed that philosophies about SEO often fall into two camps — those that gravitate to the technical side of SEO, and those who try to build their SEO through a combination of blogging, social, and/or content strategy.
+Working with clients, we’ve noticed that philosophies about SEO often fall into two camps — those that gravitate to the technical side of SEO, and those who try to build their SEO through a combination of blogging, social, and/or content strategy.
 The seductive quality of this false dichotomy is that adopting either strategy may work really well on the short term: a really good content or branding reboot, or a really effective technical SEO refresh can do wonders for the way a website performs — and this, in turn, can build a lot of loyalty to that particular camp’s philosophy.

 However, the truth of the matter is that, on their own, neither strategy can hold up indefinitely.
 Only through a combination of technical SEO improvements and content strategy can a website enjoy long-term growth and success.
 Think of it like lobster fishing.